-Now, digital technology is causing the convergence of many industries, ranging from photography to software publishing to entertainment to voice telephone service.
-For example, the same technology (HDSL) is already widely used to deliver T1 data service, high speed Internet service for Web sites, and groups of 24 voice telephone lines.
-Increasingly, all information and communication services can, and should, be delivered over an Internet-centric, broadband digital infrastructure composed of open-architecture networks that both compete and interconnect with each other - similar to the structure of the Internet itself.
+Charles Ferguson is a nonresident senior fellow in Economic Studies at the Brookings Institution.
+He is the co-founder and former chairman and CEO of Vermeer Technologies. data service, high-speed Internet service for websites, and groups of twenty-four voice telephone lines.
+Increasingly, all information and communication services can, and should, be delivered over an Internet-centric, broadband digital infrastructure composed of open-architecture networks that both compete and interconnect with each other-similar to the structure of the Internet itself.

 The Telecommunications Act of 1996 was widely expected to generate such a modern, decentralized, competitive, and technologically dynamic industry.
 However, despite major efforts by AT&T, MCI/Worldcom, and so-called Competitive Local Exchange Carriers (CLECs) such as McLeod and RCN, this promise remains unfulfilled.
 In fact, the rate of technological progress in local services has probably declined since 1996.
-The ILEC and CATV industries remain overwhelmingly dominant, largely avoid competing with each other, and aggressively protect their monopoly positions.
+The ILEC and cable television industries remain overwhelmingly dominant, largely avoid competing with each other, and aggressively protect their monopoly positions.

-The most frequently discussed symptom of the broadband problem is that most U.S. residences still depend upon modem-based "dialup" Internet access, with maximum speeds of 50 kilobits per second (kbps).
-As of mid-2002, less than 15 percent of U.S. homes use faster access based upon either cable modems (provided by CATV vendors) or ADSL (provided over telephone lines).
+The most frequently discussed symptom of the broadband problem is that most U.S. residences still depend on modembased "dial-up" Internet access, with maximum speeds of 50 kilobits per second (kbps).
+As of mid-2002, less than 15 percent of U.S. homes use faster access based on either cable modems (provided by cable TV vendors) or ADSL (the most widely sold form of DSL, provided over telephone lines).
 This is indeed a problem; however, the total broadband problem is far larger, more general, and more serious.

-First, the broadband problem also includes the business data services underlying all Internet services, as well as conventional voice telephone and cable television services.
-The business market for local broadband services is currently ten to twenty times larger than the residential market; and these services are essential to all Internet functions, including Web sites, as well as to high volume voice telephone services.
+First, the broadband problem also includes the business data services underlying all

+Internet services, as well as conventional voice telephone and cable television services.
+The business market for local broadband services is currently ten to twenty times larger than the residential market; and these services are essential to all Internet functions, including websites, as well as to high volume voice telephone services.
 Their technology is such that all these services should be displaying high rates of improvement in price-performance ratios, quality, and innovation.
-In fact, however, the entire spectrum of these services displays low, and in some cases even zero or negative, rates of technological progress - an extraordinary situation, unlike every competitive high technology industry.
+In fact, however, the entire spectrum of these services displays low, and in some cases even zero, rates of technological progress-an extraordinary situation, unlike every competitive high technology industry.
 This condition has already persisted for over a decade, and shows few signs of changing.

 Second, the residential problem is worse than generally appreciated.
 Contrary to popular belief, the deployment of cable modems and ADSL has actually represented a decrease in the rate of technical progress delivered to the U.S. residential market.
-Until recently, dialup Internet access improved 40% per year because the modem industry was fiercely competitive and closely followed the digital "technology curve."
-With a modem, anyone can use the Internet with 50 kpbs symmetric service (i.e., both downstream and upstream) from any telephone line in the U.S. and indeed most of the world, at no charge.
+Until recently, dial-up Internet access improved 40 percent per year because the modem industry was fiercely competitive and closely followed the digital "technology curve" of continuous exponential progress in performance.
+With a modem, anyone can use the Internet with 50 kpbs symmetric service (i.e., both downstream to homes and upstream from them) from any telephone line in the United States and indeed most of the world, at no charge.
 Several years ago, however, modems reached technological limits imposed by the telephone network.
-At this point, further improvements in Internet service came to depend upon the ILECs, or at least upon access to their networks, in order to install equipment such as DSL modems and access multiplexers (DSLAMs).
+At this point, further improvements in Internet service came to depend upon the ILECs, or at least upon access to their networks, in order to install capital equipment required for high speed services, such as DSL modems and access multiplexers (DSLAMs).